ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 Done!!

+## Create a new record - a Data Service that does visualization (Box-whisker plot)

 Now we will create a Data Service to make sure everything is working as-expected.
-Data Service is a child of catalog, so we need to first create a Catalog.
+Data Service is a child of catalog, so we need to first create a Catalog.  (go ahead and do this now!).
 Once created, that catalog has three kinds of "children", indicated by the tabs:  Datasets, Data Services, and Patient Registries.

 Click on the "Data Services" tab, then "+Create"